-FEYNMASTER [1] was recently introduced as a multi-tasking software for particle physics studies.
-Combining FEYNRULES [2,3], QGRAF [4] and FEYNCALC [5-7], FEYNMASTER is able to perform the totality of the following list of tasks:
+FEYNMASTER [1] was introduced in 2019 as a multi-tasking software for particle physics studies.
+Combining FEYNRULES [2,3], QGRAF [4] and FEYNCALC [5-8], FEYNMASTER is able to perform the totality of the following list of tasks:

 a) generation and drawing of Feynman rules;b) generation and drawing of Feynman diagrams;c) generation of amplitudes;d) loop calculations;e) algebraic calculations;f) renormalization.